carlosplanchon/firmauy/docs/trust-anchors.md

 | AC Raíz Nacional de Uruguay (AGESIC) | `https://www.uce.gub.uy/acrn/acrn.cer` |
 | AC Ministerio del Interior (intermediate) | `https://ca.minterior.gub.uy/certificados/MICA.cer` (official), then `https://crt.sh/?d=29172099` (fallback) |

-> **Note on the intermediate source.** The Ministerio del Interior CA repository
+> **Note on the intermediate source.** `fetch-cas` tries the official Ministerio del Interior
-> (`ca.minterior.gub.uy`) has been decommissioned and now returns `HTTP 501` for every
+> repository first, then falls back to the **byte-identical** copy in the public Certificate
-> request, and AGESIC's trust-list page still points at that dead URL. `fetch-cas`
+> Transparency log (crt.sh).
+Whatever the source, the bytes are accepted only if they match the
-> therefore falls back to the **byte-identical** copy in the public Certificate
+> pinned fingerprint below *and* are signed by the pinned root, so the origin never matters and the
-> Transparency log (crt.sh), retrying transient errors.
-This is safe regardless of the
+> fallback needs no trust of its own.
+When last checked (2026-07-03) the official `MICA.cer` URL
-> source: the bytes are accepted only if they match the pinned fingerprint below *and*
+> returned `HTTP 200` and crt.sh was timing out, which is exactly the case the fingerprint pin plus
-> are signed by the pinned root.
-If the official server is restored, it is used first.
+> fallback are meant to cover.

 ## `fetch-cas` (optional)